Thank You for Joining us at Palm Beach's Taste of the Nation 2016!

-She honed her skill under the James Beard Award winning Chef Michelle Bernstein, starting at Azul at the Mandarin Oriental in Miami and then on to open MB as Sous Chef in Cancun, Mexico.
-Lindsay served as Chef de Cuisine of Las Brisas at The Fairmont Mayakoba in Playa del Carmen, and was the Executive Chef of Michelle Bernstein Restaurant & The Omphoy Ocean Resort.
-Most recently, Lindsay was the Executive Chef of the historic Sundy House in Delray Beach, Florida where she also cooked at the prestigious James Beard House in New York City.
+She honed her skill under James Beard Award winning Chef Michelle Bernstein, starting at Azul at the Mandarin Oriental in Miami and then on to open MB in Cancun, Mexico.
+Chef Autry served as Chef de Cuisine of Las Brisas at The Fairmont Mayakoba in Playa del Carmen, and was the Executive Chef of Michelle Bernstein Restaurant at the Omphoy Ocean Resort.
+Chef Autry was the Executive Chef of the historic Sundy House in Delray Beach, Florida where she also cooked at the prestigious James Beard House in New York City.
 Currently, Chef Autry resides in West Palm Beach and is co-partner and founder of the impending restaurant, The Regional Kitchen & Public House (www.eatregional.com), which will open its doors in early 2016 in the heart of West Palm Beach’s downtown entertainment district.

-Zach has become a dedicated member of the Palm Beach County philanthropic community spearheading many culinary events for Feeding South Florida, The March of Dimes, The Boy’s and Girl’s Club, Quantum House.
-In 2010, Share our Strength recognized Zach with a National Community Leadership Award for his work with the No Kid hungry campaign.
-His work with No Kid Hungry has taken him to Capitol Hill lobbying for Child Nutrition and to the Republican National Convention introducing delegates to the problems America’s children face.
+Zach is a dedicated member of the Palm Beach community participating in several local charitable culinary events.
+His work with No Kid Hungry has taken him to Capitol Hill lobbying for Child Nutrition In 2010, Share our Strength recognized Zach with a National Community Leadership Award for his work with the No Kid hungry campaign.
 Zach continues his work with Share our Strength as Chair of Palm Beach's Taste of the Nation event and No Kid Hungry dinners.

 Chef Tim Lipman, raised in Central Florida, developed his love for food from watching his grandmother grow her tomatoes and feed their pigs.
 Her Southern-Italian influence mixed with Southern-American cuisine shines through in Tim and his wife Jenny’s recently-opened restaurant, Coolinary Café.